 When it comes to chasing (sometimes fickle) swell, we love to be ready at a moment’s notice.
 So we thought we’d share our best sustainable surf trip essentials.
 So you can always be prepared for your next coastal adventure too.

 Morning Surf Check requires a hot coffee in our durable Camp Mug.
-Whether it’s takeout from our favourite coffee spot, or a brew out the back of our car with friends in our Snow Peak Coffee Drip
+Whether it’s takeout from our favourite coffee spot, or a brew out the back of our car with friends packed in our 500ml KINTO Day Off Tumbler.

-In the temperamental PNW weather, we’ve always got our naturally waterproof, lightweight Coaches Jacket on hand.
+In the temperamental PNW weather, we’ve always got our naturally waterproof, lightweight Anorak on hand.
 Made with 100% organic cotton Ventile.

-On chilly days, it’s a thicker, padded layer in our Puffy Jacket or Puffy Vest.
-A waxed cotton shell, lined with soft, brushed cotton, quilted with 100% bonded wool insulation.
+On chilly days, it’s a thicker, padded layer in our Quilted Jacket or Vest - a waxed cotton shell, lined with soft, brushed cotton, quilted with 100% bonded wool insulation.
 You can’t get much cozier than this.

 - For wet hair and warm heads, our naturally temperature-regulating, biodegradable 100% sustainable merino wool Fisherman’s Toque